-Welcome to Winston County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Winston County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Winston County was established as a county by the Mississippi Legislature on December 23, 1833.
 Its county seat is Louisville (chartered in 1836).
 Winston County and the city of Louisville are named for Louis Winston (1784–1824), a colonel in the militia, a prominent lawyer, and a judge of the Mississippi Supreme Court.
 Curiously, Winston County, Alabama is named after a relative of Louis Winston.